tensorflow/tfjs-examples/date-conversion-attention/README.md

 yarn train
 ```

-By default, the training uses tfjs-node, which runs on the CUDA.
+By default, the training uses tfjs-node, which runs on the CPU.
 If you have a CUDA-enabled GPU and have the CUDA and CuDNN libraries
 set up properly on your system, you can run the training on the GPU
 by: